Tr1ckyy1/fast-react-pizza/README.md

 ## Acknowledgments

-This project was made from [a udemy course](https://www.udemy.com/course/the-ultimate-react-course)
+This project was made from [udemy course](https://www.udemy.com/course/the-ultimate-react-course)